-- Once appointed, a full safeguarding induction process must be put in place for all new staff, that includes rigorous monitoring in order to pick up any concerns early. - All staff are required to sign to confirm they have received a copy of the safeguarding policy and Staff Code of Conduct, and that they have read Keeping Children Safe in Education 2019. - All relevant staff (teachers, teaching assistants, other classroom-based staff, lunchtime supervisors and members of the senior leadership team) and all those who work in before or after school care are made aware of the disqualification legislation.
+- Once appointed, a full safeguarding induction process must be put in place for all new staff, that includes rigorous monitoring in order to pick up any concerns early. - All staff are required to sign to confirm they have received a copy of the safeguarding policy and Staff Code of Conduct, and that they have read Keeping Children Safe in Education 2023, Part 1.
+In addition, all staff will complete a test to demonstrate they have understood KCSIE 2023, Part 1. - All relevant staff (teachers, teaching assistants, other classroom-based staff, lunchtime supervisors and members of the senior leadership team) and all those who work in before or after school care are made aware of the disqualification legislation.